chirags14/hhr-recruiting-service/README.md

 204 No Content
 ```

-##Get All applciations
+###Get All application

-Gets all rececived applications for jobTitle
+Gets all received applications for jobTitle

 #### Request sample